relikd/baRSS/README.md

 No rendering issues, no broken links, no content that is different from the actual news article.

 I know, the whole purpose of RSS is to deliver content without the need of opening a webpage.
-But for me RSS is more about being informed whenever a blog or news feed has some updated content.
+But for me RSS is more about being informed whenever a blog or news feed has updated content.
 E.g, subscribing to video channels without having to have an account.